 Delivery Time: 4 Working Days (Average)

-USE CODE "FREELOCK1" AT CHECKOUT AND RECIEVE FREE ONGUARD BULLDOG LOCK WORTH £43
+USE CODE "FREELOCK1" AT CHECKOUT AND RECEIVE FREE ONGUARD BULLDOG LOCK WORTH £43

 Practical thanks to it's handy Rear-Rack and Mudguards, and made even more user-friendly with it's Step-Through easy entry frame.

 The Dallingridge Harlow could be considered the sister bicycle to the Malvern Men’s Hybrid, In-fact, the specification is identical excluding the frame geometry.
 Adopting the same sleek refinements and innovative technologies that firmly set it apart from others in it’s price range.

 Built around an ergonomic Step Through Alloy frame, the Harlow is designed for ease of use & rider versatility.
 Quickly & easily hop on for your errand runs, city or rural commute, or Sunday family adventure – and with it’s handy rear rack, your luggage is taken care of.
 Cushioned by the 63mm Suntour suspension forks & hybrid tyres, you’ll find performance & comfort isn't compromised by a little rough.